umaraziz0/Chadwick-Boseman-Tribute-Page/README.md

 # Chadwick Boseman Tribute Page

-A tribute page dedicated to Chadwick Boseman, whom recently passed away due to cancer on August 28, 2020.
+A tribute page dedicated to Chadwick Boseman, who recently passed away due to cancer on August 28, 2020.

 This project is a part of the Responsive Web Design projects for [FreeCodeCamp](https://freecodecamp.org).

 ### Made Using

 - HTML
 - CSS & [Bootstrap 4.5](https://getbootstrap.com)
 - JavaScript & [Swiper.js](https://swiperjs.com/)